Bills Digest No. 83, Bills Digests alphabetical index 2023-24

 2023–24 income year

-The first IAWO measure was introduced to the Parliament in September 2023 as Schedule 1 to the Treasury Laws Amendment (Support for Small Business and Charities and Other Measures) Bill 2023 (2023 Bill).
-Schedule 1 to the 2023 Bill has been debated in both Houses of the Parliament but has not proceeded due to disagreement between the Chambers about amendments proposed by the Senate.
+The first IAWO measure was introduced into the Parliament in September 2023 as Schedule 1 to the Treasury Laws Amendment (Support for Small Business and Charities and Other Measures) Bill 2023 (2023 Bill).
+Schedule 1 to the 2023 Bill was the subject of debate in both Houses of the Parliament from September 2023.
+However, its progress was delayed due to disagreement between the Chambers about amendments proposed by the Senate.

 The relevant amendments were proposed by the Opposition (on sheet 2337) to increase the IAWO threshold to $30,000, and the turnover threshold to $50 million covering both small and medium businesses.[117]
 On 27 March 2024, the Senate agreed to amendments which were transmitted to the House of Representatives.